 In parallel computing, the current research emphasis is on multi-core processing, but there are a variety of alternative array-type processors that have demonstrated significant potential in different applications.
 Recent state-of-the-art coprocessors, such as Google's Pixel Visual Core (PVC) and Tensor Processing Unit (TPU), are leveraging these architectures to drastically improve the power/performance ratio, especially for mobile applications.
 The problem in using these alternatives is the scope of applications that readily map to these processors.
 This course introduces several parallel architectures, and then focuses on the Single Instruction-Multiple Data (SIMD) massively-parallel processor arrays that offers order-of-magnitude improvements in performance and efficiency over standard multi-core processors, but also present a significant programming challenge.
 This course explores SIMD programming by means of a hands-on component with weekly programming assignments on a SIMD simulator.
 This gives the students an exciting first-hand experience of the power of such machines and of how one needs to completely re-think the algorithms to solve known problems when making them SIMD-specific.
 The course concludes with lectures on another exciting architecture: the dataflow (or Multiple Instruction-Single Data, MISD) machine.
-These lectures are taught by an expert from Maxeler Technologies (www.maxeler.com) and include step-by-step hands-on tutorials and a programming assignment on the actual commercial development platform.
-Recently, Maxeler technology has become available to program FPGA accelerators on Amazon Web Services.
+These lectures are taught by the CEO and founder of Maxeler Technologies (www.maxeler.com), a company specialized in MISD/dataflow machines, and include step-by-step hands-on tutorials and a programming assignment on the actual commercial development platform.

-Andrea Di Blas is a software engineer at Google, working on the Pixel Visual Core.
-Until recently he was briefly a software development engineer at Amazon, and before he was a research scientist at Oracle Labs, working on massively-parallel machines for big data processing.
-Previously he was an assistant adjunct professor at the School of Engineering at the University of California, Santa Cruz, where he taught computer architecture and parallel programming.
+Andrea Di Blas is a computer architect and software engineer at Google, working on the computational architecture of Google Pixel phones of the future and on Ambient Computing machines.
+Previously, he was briefly a software development engineer at Amazon, and before he was a research scientist at Oracle Labs, working on massively-parallel machines for big data processing.
+Previously, he was an assistant adjunct professor at the School of Engineering at the University of California, Santa Cruz, where he taught computer architecture and parallel programming.
 His main interests revolve around parallel programming models and parallel computing architectures, and combinatorial optimization problems on graphs.
 He received his M.S. in Electrical Engineering and his Ph.D. in Computer Engineering from Politecnico di Torino, Italy.

 David Patterson was a Professor of Computer Science at the University of California at Berkeley, which he joined after graduating from UCLA.
 He retired after 40 years and became a Distinguished Engineer at Google in 2016.
 He is working on domain-specific computer architectures for machine learning.
 He is also Google’s representative and on the Board of Directors of the RISC-V Foundation, whose goal is to make the free and open RISC-V instruction set architecture as popular for hardware as Linux is for operating systems.